domoritz/octopress/source/about/publications/index.markdown

 ## The glass is half full, 2012

 A seminar paper on the application of an optimistic approach to concurrency control schemes.
-Beauty is our Business, Summer term 2012.
+I wrote this paper for the seminar *Beauty is our Business*  in the summer term 2012.

 [Link to paper](https://dl.dropboxusercontent.com/u/12770094/the_glass_is_half_full.pdf)